aregtech/areg-sdk/README.md

 ## Composition

 AREG SDK consists of:
-1. [Multicast router (_mcrouter_)](./framework/mcrouter/) to use for IPC.
+1. [Multicast router (_mcrouter_)](./framework/mcrouter/) to use in IPC.
 It runs either as a service managed by the OS or as a console application.
 2. [AREG framework (or engine)](./framework/areg/) is a shared or static library linked in every application.
 3. [Code generator tool](./tools/) to create client and server base objects from service interface XML-document.

 The framework contains an integrated logging service that can be configured.
-We plan to release more tools and features.
+More tools and features are planed for next releases.

 ## Software build